 You are one tough son-of-a-gun to budge once you get planted.
-You receive a +4 to opposed rolls against any attempts to lift, toss, move, trip, drag, or knock you down against your will.
+You receive a +4 bonus to Gymnastics and Might checks to resist attempts to move you or knock you prone.
+This includes the Slam and Trip combat tactics, as well as being moved while in a Grab.
 This doesn't necessarily mean your character is obese, maybe just dense or well balanced.
 Consider a career in wrestling.

-Incompatible with: Featherweight and Lousy Balance
+• Incompatible with: Featherweight and Lousy Balance